danielaparker/jsoncons/src/doc/Classes/wjson_deserializer.md

 ### Interface

-The interface is the same as [[json_deserializer]], substituting wide character instantiations of classes - std::wstring, etc. - for narrow character ones.
+The interface is the same as [json_deserializer](json_deserializer), substituting wide character instantiations of classes - `std::wstring`, etc. - for narrow character ones.